 - Towns accessing the funding through the Eastern Franklin Health District: Northfield, Erving, Shutesbury

 - Town accessing the funding through the Cooperative Public Health Service Health District: Bernardston, Buckland, Charlemont, Conway, Colrain, Deerfield, Gill, Hawley, Heath, Leyden, Monroe, Rowe, Shelburne.
-(Erving is part of the public health nursing program at CPHS, but accesses these fund through its health inspection district)
+(Erving and Northfield are part of the public health nursing program at CPHS, but access these fund through its health inspection district)

 - Towns accessing the funding through the Foothills Health District: Whately